MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-skype-consumer-interop.md

 ### Teams user starts a chat or call with a Skype user

-Teams users can search for a Skype user by typing the email address of the Skype user in a new chat or in the search bar.
+Teams users can search for a Skype user by typing their email address in a new chat or in the search bar.
 The Teams user can then select the Skype user in the search results to start a chat or call with them.

 A Skype user may choose not to appear in search results.
 In this case, they won't show up in the search results in Teams and Teams users won't be able to find them.